100 Outdoor Adventure Activities for Families – Part 1: Water Sports

 Our motor boat trip was facilitated by Stuart who has some experience of tides and handling a boat.
 It can be nervy if wind and sea conspire against you; we left our boat tied up when we went to the pub and found one of the locals had helpfully moved it to prevent an accident when the tide changed.
 Find a local provider and make sure they give you all the necessary information you need and a number to call in case of emergency.

-Check out 10 more of our 100 things in the following posts:
+Check out more of our 100 adventure ideas in the following posts in the series: